Browse Sites by Network

 Their main brand is ‘The Palaces’ but it is a little confusing as to why they have two different sites operating with very similar names.

-All of the sites operate on Parlay software, but very little effort has been made to differentiate each of the sites other than the logo and background images.
+All of the sites operated on Parlay software, but this became defunct in 2019 and they now utilise the new and unique Progress Play bingo platform.
+Very little effort has been made to differentiate each of the sites other than the logo and background images.

-The Wheel of Slots Network launched in 2015 and is one of two networks that run on Jumpman Gaming software, alongside the original 15 Network.
+The Wheel of Slots Network launched in 2015 and was one of two networks that ran on Jumpman Gaming software alongside the original 15 Network.